Love in the workplace

 5. The Hibbins affair

 As the Forbes survey reveals, workplace romances are a very common reality, arising out of the free will of each and every mature individual to find a partner and fall in love.
 They are especially common amongst older, consenting adults.
 This fact is denied when society seeks to impose moral, religious and secular constraints, or punitive measures, upon workplace romances.
 None of this is new, though in 2024 the public vilification and implementation of organisational policies seeking to prohibit workplace romances has reached new extremes, driven by a corporate risk management philosophy which disregards respect for privacy and conflates the evolution of a loving relationship with sexual harassment.
-Various policies and actions by the Australian Greens political party can be used to reveal some of the confusion evident in dealing with workplace romances.
-For example, at the highest level within the organisation, the Australian Greens Anti-Sexual Harassment Policy (2021) points out:
+Various policies and actions by the Australian Greens political party, for example, and following on the earlier action by Turnbull in regards to the Liberal Party and Barnaby Joyce, can be used to reveal some of the confusion evident in dealing with workplace romances.
+Distinction between a genuine loving relationship and sexual harassment can clouded.
+For example, at the highest level within the Australian Greens policy platform, the Anti-Sexual Harassment Policy (2021) points out:

 3.1.3 Behaviour between two adults that is based on mutual attraction, consent, friendship and respect is not sexual harassment.

 The Greens had been strong supporters during the immediate preceding years of the Independent Parliamentary Standards Commission creation and implementation as referred to above.
-It is assumed that arising out of this, there were non-official policies also put in place throughout the Greens party around Australia, at the state and local level, which went beyond the terms of the federal Commission and banned workplace romances due to a perceived connection with sexual harassment.
-The present writer has no specific evidence for that, apart from the circumstances of the Hibbins affair, as detailed below.
+It is assumed that arising out of this, there were non-official policies also put in place throughout the Greens party around Australia, at the state and local level, (viz.
+Victorian party room), which went beyond the terms of the federal Commission and actually banned workplace romances due to a locally perceived inherent connection with sexual harassment.
+If this was the case, then it was risk management taken to an unwarranted, and likely illegal, extreme.
+The present writer has no specific evidence for that, apart from the circumstances of the Hibbins affair, as detailed above and below.

-On Tuesday, 29 October 2024, the parliamentary head of the Victorian Greens, Ellen Sandell, was presented with the following, as reported publically across the national media three days later, on Friday, 1 November:
+On Tuesday, 29 October 2024, the parliamentary head of the Victorian Greens, Ellen Sandell, was presented with the following, as reported publically across the national media three days later (Friday, 1 November 2024):

 The Department of Parliamentary Services had informed her on Tuesday about an allegedly serious complaint against Mr Hibbins involving inappropriate behaviour towards a staff member.
 “He is no longer a member of our party room, and he will never be welcomed back as a member for our party room,” Ms Sandell told reporters.
 “He does not meet the standards of behaviour and expectations that I expect and my whole team expects … I don’t think he meets the standards of behaviour expected of any MP.”
 Ms Sandell said her understanding was that Mr Hibbins had confirmed some allegations and contested other claims.
 She said the staff member was “very distressed” and was being supported by the party.
 (Powell and Ton 2024)

-It is important to note here that it is unclear from this report what the specific complaint was, and what member of Australian Greens party staff was involved.
+It is important to note here that it is unclear from this report what the specific complaint/s was/were, and what member of Australian Greens party staff was involved, appears to have made a complaint, and was being supported.
 Sandell's reaction implied that it involved sexual harassment, but the writer has not been able to confirm that.
 In light of this, the information subsequently revealed through the media and discussed below is nothing if not confusing and does not directly resolve this matter.
+Was this a genuine, consensual, workplace relationship, which eventually came to nought, or was it sexual harassment of some sort?

 It is also concerning that the reported "allegedly serious complaint" resulted in an immediate judgement of guilt on the part of Sandell and the subsequent punitive action taken.
 Was there a process here by the Greens Party Room to consider the allegations?
+Had Hibbins admitted guilt?
 It would appear not, judging by the media reports and the swift timeline involved.
 In such cases it is usual for the accused party or parties to "step aside" whilst the allegations are considered.
 This did not appear to happen with the Hibbins case, though, as noted above, the present writer does not have all the facts available beyond what was reported in the media.
+The swift, punitive action by Sandell would suggest culpability of the worst type.

 2016

 * November - a La Trobe University student intern known as 'Harriet' alleges that Sam Hibbins tried to kiss her on the mouth following a community event.
 She alleges that she said "No" and that he whispered in her ear "I shouldn't" (Asher 2024).
-'Harriet' immediately reported the encounter to her University supervisor, going on to submit a formal complaint alleging sexual harassment by Hibbins to the Victorian Department of Parliamentary Services (DPS).
-That complaint would be formally managed on her behalf by the University.
+'Harriet' immediately reported the encounter to her University supervisor.
+She was apparently led to believe by the University that no more interns would be assigned to the office, but this action did not occur.

 2018

-- Hibbins later states that, in variance with the above email, he agreed to offer an apology.
+* Hibbins later states that, in variance with the above email, he agreed via the DPS to offer an apology.

-- The Greens Party leadership and party room were informed by Hibbins of the allegations.
-This may have occurred during 2016 or 2018, or both.
+* The Greens Party leadership and party room were informed by Hibbins of the allegations and associated actions.
+This likely occurred during 2018.
+No action was taken against the member.

 early 2020s